-TIA is working on a major project for 2018 to better tell the 'Tourism Story' - by empowering industry members to act as advocates to positively influence the discourse on tourism, widening external support and contributing to maintenance of the industry's social licence.
+TIA is working on a major project for 2018-19 to better tell the 'Tourism Story' - by proactively creating positive tourism content for traditional and social media, and empowering industry members to act as advocates to positively influence the discourse on tourism, widening external support and contributing to maintenance of the industry's social licence.

 The ongoing support of host communities is a key element of the New Zealand Tourism Sustainability Commitment.
 Welcoming, supportive communities are a vital part of what New Zealand has to offer our visitors.
 Truly sustainable tourism businesses have to find ways to protect and enhance their social licence to operate within their local communities.

 The 'Tourism Story' project will help ensure all communities across the country and in all sectors of business and government understand what the tourism industry is and the value it provides.

 TIA can't influence public opinion by ourselves.
-The 'Tourism Story' needs to be told by individual tourism busineses, as well as regional and national organisations.
+The 'Tourism Story' needs to be told by individual tourism businesses, as well as regional and national organisations.
 It will be the cumulative impact of these individual efforts that will make a difference at the local and national levels.

 The 'Tourism Story' project aims to find ways to support all sectors of the industry to tell their stories better, from the small town holiday park providing local employment opportunities and supporting local suppliers, to the big corporate donating thousands of dollars to environmental causes.